Canardoux/flutter_sound/doc/_posts/2020-12-18-newdoc-post.md

 Actually, the Flutter Sound issues are a complete mess.
 Everybody create new issues sometimes for bugs, sometimes for asking help, sometimes to request new features.
-But nobody can have a clear vue of the actual situation.
+But nobody can have a clear visibility of the actual situation.

 Actually there is 71 issues open.
 And probably there will be more next week.
 I cannot manage that all by myself alone.
 The deficiency of Flutter Sound developers is a big problem.